DataDog/integrations-core/vsphere/README.md

 * `host_include_only_regex` (Optional) - Use a regex like this if you want only the check to fetch metrics for these ESXi hosts and the VMs running on it
 * `vm_include_only_regex` (Optional) - Use a regex to include only the VMs that are matching this pattern.
 * `include_only_marked` (Optional) - Set to true if you'd like to only collect metrics on vSphere VMs which are marked by a custom field with the value 'DatadogMonitored'.
 To set this custom field with PowerCLI, use the follow command: `Get-VM <MyVMName> | Set-CustomField -Name "DatadogMonitored" -Value "DatadogMonitored"`
+* `collection_level` (Optional) - A number between 1 and 4 to specify how many metrics will be sent, 1 meaning only important monitoring metrics and 4 meaning every metric available.
-* `all_metrics` (Optional) - When set to true, this will collect EVERY metric from vCenter, which means a LOT of metrics you probably do not care about.
+* `all_metrics` (Deprecated, Optional) - When set to true, this will collect EVERY metric from vCenter, which means a LOT of metrics you probably do not care about.
 We have selected a set of metrics that are interesting to monitor for you if false.
 * `event_config` (Optional) - Event config is a dictionary.
 For now the only switch you can flip is collect_vcenter_alarms which will send as events the alarms set in vCenter.

 ### Validation